-The Department of East Asian Languages and Cultures (EALC) in the College of Liberal Arts and Sciences offers six EALC B.A. degrees and two minors.
+The Department of East Asian Languages and Cultures (EALC) in the College of Liberal Arts and Sciences offers six EALC B.A. degrees and two minors, as well as a MA and a J.D./M.A.
 These majors learn about the languages, literatures, and cultures of three of the oldest continuous civilizations in the world: China, Japan, and Korea.
 Japan and mainland China are the world’s largest economies, after the United States, and South Korea and Taiwan are key U.S. trading partners.
 The economic and political relationship between the U.S. and East Asia will be among the most important for the U.S. in the 21st century.
 With an EALC B.A. or minor, students can pursue a range of careers in business, government, education, or nonprofit organizations or continue on to graduate study in East Asian languages and literatures.

 Sample of Related Skills